I Have ADHD is the #1 top-rated podcast for adult ADHD. This podcast will change your life.

 I thought I hated Marie Kondo’s Netflix show, Tidying Up, but I’ve changed my mind.
 Find out which of Marie’s tricks we ADHDers can use

 Your life won’t improve until you accept and own your diagnosis.
 That’s when the party really starts.
-It’s taken me several years to really change
+It’s taken me several years to really change my thinking about ADHD.
+Once I changed my thinking, I could change my actions and improve my life, and you can, too.

 This episode is all about your frontal lobe and executive functioning and why you should care about both.
 It’s life-changing information regarding adult ADHD that my doctor never told me!